pe-rebours/sky_detector/README.md

 ## Training

-The code `train.py` execute the training process and require, as arguments, a .yaml configuration file.
-The file `config/config.yaml` show the configuration use to train the model on my local computer.
+The code `train.py` execute the training process and require at least, as arguments, a .yaml configuration file.
+The file `config/config.yaml` shows the configuration used to train the model on my local computer.
 To reproduce the training, you can execute the follow command line in the project repository:

 ```bash
 python train.py --config_path="config/config.yaml"
 ```

-Note that, in the config file, because of limited memory, the imaged size for training is reduced.
+Note that, in the config file, because of limited memory, the image size for training is reduced (reduced by a ratio of 1/4).

 ## Test

 The code `test.py` execute the evaluation on the test set.
-It requires at least as argument the path to the train model to evaluate and the path to the training configuration file.
+It requires at least as argument the path to the evaluated model and the path to the training configuration file.
 It returns, as output, metrics distribution curve and violinplot on .png files and metrics value on a .txt files.
-It computes: computation time (ms), accuracy, IoU, precision, recall, f1_score
+It computes: computation time (s), accuracy, IoU, precision, recall, f1_score
-To evaluate the train model given in this repository, you can execute the follow command line in the project repository:
+To evaluate proposed train model, you can execute the follow command line in the project repository:

 ```bash
 python test.py --model_path="runs/fcn_resnet50.pt" --config_path="config/config.yaml"